FREQUENTLY-ASKED QUESTIONS ABOUT EXCEL

 Files open in "Read Only"

-When opening an Excel 2007 file in Excel XP, 2000 or 2003 and the user receives the following message:
+When opening an Excel file and the user receives the following message:

 "The file has been converted to a format you can work with, but the following issues were encountered.
 The file has been opened in read-only mode to protect the original file.
 This workbook uses more rows and/or columns than are supported in this version of Excel."